open-telemetry/oteps/text/0066-separate-context-propagation.md

 functions which read and write context into RPC requests.
 Each concern creates a set of propagators for every type of supported medium - currently only HTTP requests.

+The following is an example API, and not meant as final.

 **`Extract(context, []http_extractor, headers) -> context`**
 In order to continue transmitting data injected earlier in the transaction,